krishnanlab/chronic-inflammation/README.md

  ../data/
 ```

 ### Running Geneplexus
 __Script__:
 `bin/GenePlexus/example_run.py`

 __Purpose__:
 Runs GenePlexus on a trait of interest and output the results.
 This project
-used `STRING`,`Adjacency`, and `DisGeNet` for its final results
+used `ConsensusPathDB`,`Adjacency`, and `DisGeNet` for its final results

 __Arguments__:

 -i : Disease seed genes \
 -j : Job name \
--n : Network, options are BioGRID, STRING-EXP, STRING, GIANT-TN \
+-n : Network, options are BioGRID, STRING-EXP, STRING, ConsensusPathDB \
 -f : Features, options are Embedding, Adjacency, Influence \
 -g : GSC type, options are GO or DisGeNet \
 -s : Output directory \